Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-The above reasoning shows why adjustment for prevalence is generally expected to improve transportability, as the conventional wisdom is that SE and SP, being defined within the diseased and non-diseased groups, are less dependent on prevalence\textsuperscript{26}.
-While this might be intuitive as a general observation, under the SCC framework, none of these metrics are truly intrinsic.
-Rather, they emerge as properties of the distribution of causes, and their transportability depends on how this distribution varies across populations.
-One can create population-generating mechanisms where a given subset of these metrics remains constant while others vary.
+The above reasoning shows why adjustment for prevalence is generally expected to improve transportability, as the conventional wisdom is that SE and SP, being defined within the diseased and non-diseased groups, are less dependent on prevalence.\textsuperscript{27} While this might be intuitive as a general observation, under the SCC framework, none of these metrics are truly intrinsic.
+Rather, they emerge as properties of the distribution of cause groups, and their transportability depends on how this distribution varies across populations.
+One might be able to create population-generating mechanisms where a given subset of these metrics remains constant while others vary.
 However, our parsimonious framework helps us examine the plausibility of such mechanisms.

-Table \ref{tbl:conditions} shows conditions for the distribution of causes across populations under which each of the four metrics remains constant (and therefore transportable) for a prognostic marker.
+Table \ref{tbl:conditions} shows conditions for the distribution of cause groups across populations under which each of the four metrics remains constant (and therefore transportable) for a prognostic marker.
+These conditions are derived by mapping transportability requirements (e.g.~equivalence of SE and SP between the two populations) to cause group probabilities (an exemplary derivation for PPV is provided in the footnote of the table).